 With 23 National Parks and 15 National Reserves, it is no wonder why Kenya has always been a popular safari destination.
 But what really makes it one of the world’s best safari countries is the superiority of the quality of its parks and reserves.
-So if you’re heading to Kenya or planning to visit anytime soon, this lists the top Kenya safari parks and everything you need to know about them.
+So if you’re heading to Kenya or planning to visit anytime soon, this lists the top Kenya wildlife parks and everything you need to know about them.

 Top 5: NAIROBI NATIONAL PARK

 Just a stone’s throw away from the hustle and bustle of Kenya’s capital city, Nairobi National Park is “the ultimate wildlife experience within the metro.”
-It is most famous for its black rhino sanctuary but it has also made notable reputation for its own wildebeest migration, superb avifauna and exciting walking trails that offer visitors a chance to experience the African bush at its best.
+It is most famous for its black rhino sanctuary but it has also made a notable reputation for its own wildebeest migration, superb avifauna, and exciting walking trails that offer visitors a chance to experience the African bush at its best.

 Nairobi National Park features the Big Five sans the elephants which are the only large mammals not present in the park.
-Due to its proximity to the city, many visitors come here for a day tour only as it can already cover the best of the park.
-Others come with their own vehicle; others hire a guide at the gate; and some others just stay in the tented campsite instead of staying in hotels.
+Due to its proximity to the city, many visitors come here for a day tour only as it can already cover the best in the park.
+Others come with their own vehicle; others hire a guide at the gate, and some others just stay in the tented campsite instead of staying in hotels.

-How to get There: By road, it’s less than 5 miles from the city center.
+How to Get There: By road, it’s less than 5 miles from the city center.

 Best Time To Go: Year-round but weather-wise, between June and September